 On the other hand, a contractor who receives income into a Limited company, (a.k.a personal services company) and pays their own income tax and national insurance, may be treated as self-employed or employed for affordability, depending on circumstances.

-For example, some lenders will consider a contractor as employed once they reach a certain day-rate threshold, typically £500 a day or higher.
+For example, some high street lenders may consider a contractor as employed once they reach a certain day-rate threshold, typically £500 a day or higher.
 IT contractors can sometimes be considered on an employed basis regardless of their day-rate.

 Of course, it's important to consider the IR35 off-payroll working rules in relation to any contract work you undertake for a client.